jmochel/mn4-rest-exemplar/design-and-arhitecture.md

   6. X Find many by ids
   7. Find many by criteria
   7. X Delete by id
-  8. Delete by entity
-  8. Delete by entities
   9. X Delete by ids
   10. X Delete all